Abdusaid10/restaurant-page/README.md

 <img src="./screenshot.png">
 # restaurant-page

-> An Odin Project for learning ES6, webpack and DOM manipulation
+> An Odin Project for learning ES6, modularized code and also how to set up javascript application made of different modules using webpack

 ## Built With
 * Vanilla JavaScript